 “Working with Kim has challenged me to move outside my comfort zone and has given my confidence a boost that is outside the mother-daughter relationship,” Laurie said.
 “Jumping into this business in an accelerated fashion meant having many things thrown at me at once – licensing, learning to run a business with a staff and working with clients, just to name a few.
 Having someone give me a fresh perspective and teaching me from a different point of view provided cross-training that you can’t get from any book.”

-Prior to her illness, Pat had hired another advisor to work with her and possibly take over the business if Laurie decided not to.
+Prior to her illness, Pat had hired another financial professional to work with her and possibly take over the business if Laurie decided not to.
 But having Laurie in the business and ready to take on that challenge during a crisis allowed Pat to see her vision of a second generation running Granite Financial come to fruition.

 “Having Laurie there when I needed her, personally and professionally, was a huge relief,” Pat said.
 “The stress level was running pretty high at that point.
 Knowing that Laurie would take care of my clients in a similar manner as I would and being able to work together with the same goals and objectives in mind was primary.
 I was really proud of how Laurie was able to step into my shoes so quickly and really take as much interest in the business as I did.”